Symmetry-breaking, motion and bistability of active drops through polarization-surface coupling

 To conclude, we have modeled shallow three-dimensional (3D) active free-surface drops with a mean polar order parallel to the substrate.
-Incorporating a polarization-surface coupling has allowed us to identify a mechanism of motility in which active stresses drive drop motion through spatial variations of polarization strength.
-Motility is induced even for liquid ridges, implying that splay in the polarization field is not essential for the mechanism.
+Incorporating a polarization-surface (PS) coupling has allowed us to identify a mechanism of motility in which active stresses drive drop motion through spatial variations of polarization strength.
+Motility is induced even for liquid ridges (2D drops), implying that splay in the polarization field is not essential for the mechanism.
 This provides an alternative to previous proposals based on splay or bend \cite{TMC2012potnaos,TTMC2015nc,MWP2015jotrsi}.
-Living cells exert a tight control over the cytoskeleton via signaling pathways which are partially localized in the cell membrane, i.e.~the machinery necessary for the growth and architecture of polar Arp2/3 cross-linked actin networks and linear filopodia structures induced by formins is localized at the plasma membrane \cite{Blanchoin_PhysRev_2014}.
+Living cells exert a tight control over the cytoskeleton via signaling pathways which are partially localized in the cell membrane, i.e., the machinery necessary for the growth and architecture of polar Arp2/3 cross-linked actin networks and linear filopodia structures induced by formins is localized at the plasma membrane \cite{Blanchoin_PhysRev_2014}.
 Within the context of active drops as minimal models for living cells a fine tuning of the PS coupling by the cell is a reasonable assumption.
-Thus, the physico-chemical and mechanical properties of active polar filament assemblies may play an important role in the robustness of cell migration in addition to complex biochemical signaling pathways.

-Furthermore, our model provides a possible mechanism of bistability in the keratocyte system based on well-identified physical components (encoded in a variational model) and active stress, without the need for complex biochemical feedback mechanisms \cite{BKA2015pnasusa,RMG2020PRR,ZiSA2012jrsi}.
+Thus, the physico-chemical and mechanical properties of active polar filament assemblies may play an important role in the robustness of cell migration in addition to complex biochemical signaling pathways.\\ Furthermore, our model provides a possible mechanism of bistability in the keratocyte system based on well-identified physical components (encoded in a variational model) and active stress, without the need for complex biochemical feedback mechanisms \cite{BKA2015pnasusa,RMG2020PRR,ZiSA2012jrsi}.